apache/nuttx/configs/sim/README.txt

   You can see the files in the two file systems before they were unified at apps/examples/unionfs/atestdir and btestdir.

+userfs

+  This is another NSH configuration that includes the built-in application of apps/examples/userfs to support test of the UserFS on the simulation platform.

+  To use the test:

+    nsh> userfs                 # Mounts the UserFS test file system at
+                                # /mnt/ufstest
+    nsh> mount                  # Testing is then performed by exercising the
+                                # file system from the command line
+    nsh> ls -l /mnt/ufstest
+    nsh> cat /mnt/ufstest/File1
+    etc.

 ustream

   This is the same as the nsh configuration except that it includes